alexbezu/mq-tutorial/README.md

 A simple message queue server (message broker) tutorial.

 In this tutorial, we will create a simple message queue server, producer and consumer.
-And then modify OpenSource DB to extend its functionality with message queue server.
+And then modify OpenSource DataBase immuDB to extend its functionality with message queue server.

 1. What is a message queue?
 It has been used in Event-driven architecture, microservice, etc. Let's look at existing examples:
 - Redis: